 Within the context of information processing, unique identifiers provide a simple method to distinguish between (similar) objects.
 However, these IDs are usually limited to a certain scope, intention or use case and thus many different methods for their generation exist.
 In many cases these IDs may also encode object features as well, making it easy to ascertain information or grouping information just by looking into the different IDs.

-For projects such as LinkingAlps this means that due to organisational differences a common ID system for objects, such as stations, locations etc., is not available in the existing systems.
+For projects such as LinkingAlps this means that, due to organisational differences, a common ID system for objects, such as stations, locations etc., is not available in the existing systems.
 However, in most cases, this may not result in any issue, as due to the architecture the individual systems will only provide information for their own region/coverage area.
 Thus, the individual IDs can remain untouched.

 In order to process information in a distributed journey planning context, exchange points from different systems need to be recognised as the same or different stations/places.
 Therefore, all exchange points need to adhere to the same principles when it comes to generating their IDs.
 This may not be only limited to exchange points, however, in that case it is of upmost importance.
 As the OJP standard document does not specify an ID structure for exchange points it was decided that the LinkingAlps project will follow the European NeTEx structure format [2]: